clubmax27/StateChanger-bot/README.md

 # StateChanger-bot
-A selfbot for discord for changing your presence, with discord.js
+A selfbot for discord for changing your presence, with discord.js\n
+\n

-Usage : StateChanger [Type] [name of the activity] Type can go from 0 to 3, and means :
+Usage : StateChanger [Type] [name of the activity]\n Type can go from 0 to 3, and means :\n
-0 : Playing
+0 : Playing\n
-1 : Streaming
+1 : Streaming\n
-2 : Listening
+2 : Listening\n
-3 : watching
+3 : watching\n